 Yellow Tea Health Benefits

-Like other teas, yellow tea contains polyphenols that have an antioxidant effect in the body and can help protect against certain age-related and degenerative diseases.
+Like other types of tea, yellow tea contains polyphenols that have an antioxidant effect in the body and can help protect against certain age-related and degenerative diseases.

 The health benefits of yellow tea have not been extensively studied or compared to other more common teas.
-It is similar to green tea so it’s likely to be roughly similar to green tea in terms of its chemical composition and effects on mind and body.
+It is similar to green tea so it’s likely to be roughly similar in terms of its chemical composition and effects on mind and body.

-When it comes to heart disease and stroke, the tea could help to reduce inflammation connected with artherosclerosis and vascular problems.
+When it comes to heart disease and stroke, tea could help reduce inflammation linked to atherosclerosis and vascular problems.

 Yellow tea in particular is known to be good at correcting indigestion, stimulating appetite and helping losing weight.